runjvm/hotspot-notes/gc/root-set.md

+- Definition
+  - A garbage collection root is an object that is accessible from outside the heap.
-A general reference on ["what kind of references are in root sets"](http://stackoverflow.com/questions/6366211/what-are-the-roots).
+  - A general reference on ["what kind of references are in root sets"](http://stackoverflow.com/questions/6366211/what-are-the-roots).

-The reason I refered to these references as root sets instead of root set is that there are more than one set of these references, and a reference can be of more than one type.
 In HotSpot JVM, there are the following types of root sets.

 - universe
 - jni_handles